The BME Story

 The second BME T/F car, with Russ Collins doing the driving, at the NHRA World Finals in the late-80s.
 Image: Bill Miller Collection

-Through the mid-to-late ’70s, BME Forged Aluminum Connecting Rods became well-known in drag racing circles with racers like Bill “Grumpy” Jenkins, Bob Glidden and Warren Johnson becoming quick converts and staunch supporters.
-By the end of the decade, Miller had paid off his debt to American Racing and, in the drag racing world, the BME brand had become synonymous with high performance, outstanding quality, excellent service and great value.
-Part of this success comes from the company’s mission statement: “Bill Miller Engineering is dedicated to designing, developing, and manufacturing the finest aluminum rods in the industry.
-Our commitment to the racer is total.”
+Through the mid-to-late'70s, BME Forged Aluminum Connecting Rods became well-known in drag racing circles with racers like Bill "Grumpy" Jenkins, Bob Glidden and Warren Johnson becoming quick converts and staunch supporters.
+By the end of the decade, Miller had paid off his debt to American Racing and, in the drag racing world, the BME brand had become synonymous with high performance, outstanding quality, great value and excellent service.
+Part of this success comes from the company's mission statement: "Bill Miller Engineering is dedicated to designing, developing, and manufacturing the finest aluminum rods in the industry.
+Our commitment to the racer is total."

 BME Pistons